ahjolinna/mpv-conf/README.md

 ![mpv-conf Preview](http://i.imgur.com/5B881oX.png)

+#### Summary :
-Summary : this is my first version of MPV(-build-git) with some premade conf files, and with MVtools support ( Motion Interpolation aka smooth motion).
+This is my first version of MPV(-build-git) with some premade conf files, and with MVtools support ( Motion Interpolation aka smooth motion).

+#### Basic info:
-info: there is 3 different quality settings : hq, mq & lq.
+There is 3 different quality settings : hq, mq & lq.
 MVtools uses medium quality because it's so CPU intensive.
 There is also the "normal" mpv.desktop file ytdl works out of the box, there is A LOT "keyboard bindings", it should support every codec what mpv and ffmpeg can /has (even non-free codecs)*
+#### NOTE:
-NOTE: the chakra's x265/hevc pkg is way too old to build with this so I had to disable it until it gets updated
+the chakra's x265/hevc pkg is way too old to build with this so I had to disable it until it gets updated

 * if someone wants I can make version without the non-free codec support , and/or more lighter/simpler one, and/or stable version (not git)..but I will do that after conf files are in better shape

+####ytdl info:
-ytdl info: ytdl ("youtube and a like") "support"  was  added so it mpv will automatically work with without adding the --ytdl command, aka you only need to add/write mpv <link> nothing else.. nothing more
+ytdl ("youtube and a like") "support"  was  added so it mpv will automatically work with without adding the --ytdl command, aka you only need to add/write mpv <link> nothing else.. nothing more
 ```
 Example: mpv https://vimeo.com/148177620
 ```